Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 ## The Terminal App

-**iterm2** is my choice here.
+**[iterm2](https://iterm2.com/)** is my choice here.
 Adding to my point from the previous section, I am definitely not asking you to switch.
 I am also not planning on listing out the cool features it has.
 But here are few aspects I like:

 - Full control on appearance, I like it minimal and slightly translucent.
 - I am a heavy user of the Split pane. <br>
   _Some of you may point out that this goes against my earlier premise, of single-focus-do-one-thing-at-a-time.
 I follow a tab split several times for some branched out work related to the current task at hand, which gets closed after._
-- Search highlights, paste history,
+- Search highlights, paste history

 Between the built-in Mac Terminal, Tabby, Alacritty, Hyper, Warp .. you choose yours